Recent ruling to deport international student a warning for others working illegally

 “They treated me as a criminal.
 My crime, the only crime, that I was working,” Sandhu said in an interview with Global News.

-According to Citizenship and Immigration Canada (CIC) and the Immigration Refugees and Citizenship Canada (IRCC) official websites, international students who are enrolled as full-time students are only allowed to work 20 hours a week.
+According to Immigration Refugees and Citizenship Canada (IRCC) website, international students who are enrolled as full-time students are only allowed to work 20 hours a week.

-However, according to CIC’s official website, a full-time student can work up to 40 hours in a campus job.
+However, according to IRCC’s official website, a full-time student can work up to 40 hours in a campus job.

 “Mr. Sandhu is facing deportation, this is sad Mr. Speaker,” Darshan Singh Kang, Calgary MP, said in the House of Commons.